Electrical & Instrumentation

 The Periodic Inspection Testing training course delivered by experienced engineers leading to the City & Guilds Level 3: the Certificate for the Fundamental Inspection, Testing and Initial Verification of Electrical Installations Training Course, City and Guilds 2391-52.

-The Portable Appliance Testing course is designed for those who undertake the inspection and testing of Portable Appliance equipment and are required to interpret results, record findings and label equipment.
+The In-Service Inspection & Testing of Electrical Equipment (formally known as Portable Appliance Testing) course is designed for those who undertake the inspection and testing of Portable Appliance equipment and are required to interpret results, record findings and label equipment.
 Candidates are required to demonstrate practical ability to carry out tests and correctly record the results.
 This qualification was designed by the Institute of Engineers and Technology and City & Guilds.
 Two qualifications are available and delivered by experienced engineers, Competence for the Inspection and Testing of Electrical Equipment 2377-22 and Competent Management Requirements for the Maintenance of Electrical Equipment 2377-32.